nrb4824/AnnotationTool2/README.md

 ```bash
 python main.py <video_path> <scale_factor>
 ```
+There are two optional arguments:
+- 'output_annotated': This is a boolean value on whether to output the annotated video.
+The default is False.
+- 'annotated_stops': This is a boolean value on whether the annotated video should include pauses.
+The default is False.

 This may take a minute to load.
 Once it has loaded there will be two screens, the control panel and the video.
 The video shows a crosshair.
 You can use this to draw bounding boxes.
 Once a bounding box is drawn, it will show up